Catel/Catel.Docs/src/vnext/catel-mvvm/views/xamarin-android/activities-pages.md

 }
 ```

+@alert important
 Note that the class derives from *Catel.Android.App.Activity*
+@end

 ## Designing the view

-To create the actual user interface of the fragment, add a new *axml* file to the *Resources/layout* folder, in your case *Page\_Main* (but you can name it whatever you want).
+To create the actual user interface of the fragment, add a new `xaml` file to the `Resources/layout` folder, in your case `Page\_Main` (but you can name it whatever you want).
 Then use the following source:

 ```
 <?xml version="1.0" encoding="utf-8"?>